LearnToProgramRoanoke/Learn-Arduboy/README.md

 # Learn-Arduboy
 Introduction to programming using the Arduboy to create simple games

-*The first two-night workshop is scheduled for October 2019*
+*The first two-night workshop was held in October 2019*

 **The code and handouts for the first workshop are now available!**